 A spin-off from the US TV series Saturday Night Live, the film starred comedians John Belushi and Dan Aykroyd as siblings ‘Joliet’ Jake Blues and Elwood Blues, a pair of musicians who – when Jake is released from prison – reunite their band to raise $5,000 to save the orphanage in which they were raised by nuns.

-The head nun (‘The Penguin’) tells the boys that the home they grew up in is in debt, and the five grand is needed within eleven days to keep it open.
+The head nun (‘The Penguin’) tells the boys that the home they grew up in is in debt for back taxes, and the five grand is needed within eleven days to keep it open.
 The boys set out on their ‘mission from God’, tracking down erstwhile band members, upsetting a lot of people, and crashing a lot of cars in the process.

 The movie featured cameo appearances from James Brown, Aretha Franklin, John Lee Hooker, Cab Calloway, Ray Charles, Pee Wee Herman and Twiggy, while an assortment of brilliant (albeit very varied) musical performances made this one of the most entertaining movies of the decade – despite being initially trashed by critics and ignored by audiences.